Ara0n/pyscandl/README.md

 This is a python3 program that uses:
 - `argparse` for the main
 - [`selenium`](https://selenium-python.readthedocs.io/installation.html) for some of the default parsers
+- `requests` for some other parsers
-- `convert` from `imagemagick` to create the pdfs
+- `img2pdf` to create the pdfs of the scans
-- `subprocess` to call `convert` from the system
+- `os`, `re` and `enum` are also needed

 It is developed on a Debian 10 Buster computer so it is verified for Debian 10 and should work at least for the older debians and the debian-likes, provided that you have the dependencies listed up above.
-As for other linux distribution I haven't tested the compatibility but it may work if you have all the dependencies.
-Windows is not supported as it calls `convert` via `subprocess`.
+As for other linux distribution, windows and MacOSX I haven't tested the compatibility but it may work if you have all the dependencies.

 To install the program clone or download the repository and either launch from command line the program or use it in python3 itself.